docb/dbRackModules/README.md

 https://user-images.githubusercontent.com/1134412/171022165-66ec0706-2f26-4b07-ad21-0d18babe37e1.mp4

 ### BWF
 A brickwall filter.
 Uses FFT to cut frequencies.
-It is more an effect as a filter ....
+It is more an effect as a filter ...
+The fft size which determines the latency can be configured in the menu.

 ## Random